Mediation

-In transformative mediation, the mediator encourages the parties to reach a resolution addressing not only the immediate conflict but also a plan for addressing the underlying issues and for addressing future conflicts that may arise.
-Parties are encouraged to express their concerns, interests, and needs and to understand the concerns, interests, and needs of the other party.
+We encourage parties with working relationships to reach a resolution addressing not only the immediate conflict but also a plan for addressing the underlying issues and for addressing future conflicts that may arise.

 At Accord Solutions, mediation consists of the following steps:

-- Pre-Mediation Calls.
-The mediator will schedule a separate call with each party to understand that party’s perspective.
-This allows the mediator to prepare to facilitate an efficiently and effective mediation.
+3. Pre-Mediation Calls.
+The mediator will schedule a separate call with each party to hear that party’s concerns and perspective and to discuss the mediation process.

 In Utah, mediation is governed by the Utah Uniform Mediation Act, which begins at Utah Code 78B-10-101.
 With limited exceptions, written and oral communications made during the mediation process are privileged from disclosure in any subsequent litigation.
 Thus, the parties may express themselves freely, admit any mistakes, offer apologies when appropriate, and explore potential solutions, all without worrying that these statements could be used against them in litigation.